Is Vegan Gluten Free? What You Need to Know From a Dietitian

 We’ve compiled examples of plant based foods that are also gluten free for the nutrients we mentioned (disclaimer: this is not a comprehensive list.
 Always check the label to make sure the product is gluten free as per your doctors instructions):

-• Iron – Vegan Gluten Free Examples: beans, lentils, chickpeas, soy, nuts, seeds, quinoa pair with a vitamin C rich food (ie: oranges, lemon, etc)to increase absorption.
+• Iron – Vegan Gluten Free Examples: beans, lentils, chickpeas, soy, nuts, quinoa pair with a vitamin C rich food (ie: oranges, lemon, etc)to increase absorption.

-• Niacin- Vegan Gluten Free Examples: Marinara sauce, Brown rice, dry roasted peanuts (6).
+• Niacin- Vegan Gluten Free Examples: Marinara sauce, Brown rice, dry roasted peanuts (7).

 • Folic Acid – Vegan Gluten Free Examples: FYI: folic acid is synthetic and can be in foods fortified with it (of course, you’ll need to look for gluten free options if you’re gluten free).

-Naturally occurring folate is found in a variety of plant foods, such as fruits vegetables, and beans (7) (especially dark green leafy ones).
+Naturally occurring folate is found in a variety of plant foods, such as fruits vegetables, and beans (8) (especially dark green leafy ones).

 • Insoluble fiber -Vegan Gluten Free Examples: beans, lentils, nuts.